 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Single base pair substitutions, small deletions/duplications, regulatory region mutations, and deep intronic mutations will not be detected.
-Large deletions/duplications of exon 3 will not be detected.
 The breakpoints of large deletions/duplications will not be determined.

 |2004928||CDKL5-Related Disorders Del/Dup Specimen|